 What are some ways I can incorporate it into my routine?

 There are so many ways to incorporate this adaptogen into your routine.
-You can mix Rhodiola rosea, in powdered or tincture form, into:
+Other than taking it in supplement form, you can mix Rhodiola rosea, in powdered or tincture form, into:

 - Caffeine-free adaptogenic elixir (see recipe below)

 It is often recommended to take adaptogens and herbs with a healthy fat such a coconut oil to aid in absorption.
 Here are two of my favorite recipes for integrating Rhodiola rosea into my daily routine:

 Energizing Caffeine-Free Morning Elixir

 I love this energizing elixir as part of my morning routine.
 I will change up which adaptogens and mushrooms I add based on what I am feeling that morning or week.
 It's like a mocha but with extra herbal benefits.

 - ⅛ teaspoon Rhodiola rosea powder, or 1 serving tincture

 - 1 teaspoon raw Manuka honey